- Course: Computer Science (Artificial Intelligence) MEng, BEng

 She added “What I love about Leeds is its location – you can get to York and Manchester with discounted train fares.
 We also have an airport with really cheap connections to Ireland or Spain for example.
 You don’t have to spend a fortune, as in Leeds there are many places to discover, like Kirkstall and many beautiful parks.”

 Throughout your time with at Leeds our dedicated faculty Employability Team is here to support, guide and advise you on your next steps.
 We asked Paulina what her ambitions were once she’s graduated.
 She said “I’d like to develop the connection between robots and people, also to help them understand how computing can help us in day-to-day life.
 I believe we don’t have to be afraid of technology, including AI, and I’d like to focus on research in this area.

 All the job fairs that University organises, as well as other societies and events that I have a chance to take part has really added to my student experience.
-The University of Leeds has amazing a Career Service, that is always very happy to help us.
-Also, Faculty of Engineering has its own Employability team that is very helpful in checking CVs and covering letters.
+The University of Leeds has an amazing Career Service, that is always very happy to help us.
+Also, the Faculty of Engineering has its own Employability team that is very helpful in checking CVs and covering letters.”

 Advice and tips